Multi-scale sparse domination: Sample applications

 \begin{proof}[Proof of Theorem \ref{thm:MEintro}] Because of the $L^p\to L^q$ condition on the operators $M^\sigma_{E_j}$ in \eqref{eqn:apriori} and the $\eps$-regularity assumption \eqref{eq:eps reg cond max fn}, it follows by interpolation that the condition \eqref{eqn:pqmodregularity-cond} is satisfied for all $(1/p,1/q)$ in the interior of $\mathscr{L}(\sigma,E)$.
 Thus Proposition \ref{prop:MEsigma} establishes the sufficiency of the conditions, that is, \eqref{eqn:type-sparse-implication}.
 The converse follows immediately from part (ii) of Proposition \ref{prop:MEsigma}. \end{proof}

 Prototypical examples for Proposition \ref{prop:MEsigma} are the spherical maximal functions where $\sigma$ is the surface measure on the sphere (for $L^p$ bounds see the classical results by Stein \cite{SteinPNAS1976} and Bourgain \cite{BourgainJdA1986}, and for $L^p\to L^q$ bounds see \cite{Schlag1997, SchlagSogge1997}).
 The proposition covers the results by Lacey \cite{laceyJdA19} for the lacunary and full spherical maximal functions and also the extension to spherical maximal operators with suitable assumptions about various fractal dimensions of $E$, see \cite{SeegerWaingerWright1995, AHRS, RoosSeeger}.
-In this context we note that in \cite{BHRT, GT}, Lacey's approach was used to establish sparse domination results for two versions of lacunary spherical maximal functions on the Heisenberg group, defined via the automorphic dilations.
+In this context we note that in \cite{BHRT, GT}, Lacey's approach was used to establish sparse domination results for two versions of lacunary spherical maximal functions on the Heisenberg group, defined via the automorphic dilations, and essentially optimal results for the problem considered in \cite{BHRT} can be obtained by combining the sparse technique developed in that paper with recent $L^p\to L^q$ bounds in \cite{roos-seeger-srivastava}.

 One can also cover more singular measures with Fourier conditions (as in \cite{DR86}, \cite{DuoandikoetxeaVargas}) and this leads to questions about the precise range of $L^p$ improving estimates for the local variants of the maximal functions.
 As an example consider a curve $s\mapsto \gamma(s)$ in $\bbR^3$ with nonvanishing curvature and torsion, and the measures $\mu_t$ given by \Be \notag \inn{f}{\mu_t} =\int f(t\gamma(s) ) \chi(s) ds \Ee with compactly supported $\chi$.
 A result in \cite{PramanikSeeger2007}, applied in combination with decoupling results in \cite{Wolff2000, BourgainDemeter2015} yields that the maximal operators $M_E$ are bounded on $L^p(\bbR^3)$ for $p>4$.
-Moreover, the analysis in \cite{PramanikSeeger2007} yields, for the local analogues of these maximal functions (i.e. $E=[1,2]$), certain $L^p\to L^{q} $ for some $q>p$.
+The optimal result for $p>3$ was recently obtained in \cite{BeltranGuoHickmanSeeger} and in \cite{KoLeeOh}.
+Moreover, the analysis in these papers yield, for the local analogues of these maximal functions (i.e. $E=[1,2]$), certain $L^p\to L^{q} $ bounds for some $q>p$.
 It would be very interesting to find precise ranges of $L^p\to L^q$ boundedness of $M_E$ depending on $E$, and corresponding sparse bounds for related global maximal functions.
-Similar questions can be considered in higher dimensions but the $L^p$-bounds for the corresponding full maximal functions are currently unknown.
+Similar questions can be considered in higher dimensions but the optimal bounds are currently unknown (for partial results see \cite{BeltranGuoHickmanSeeger2}, \cite{KoLeeOh2}).